-Beginning January 2017, meetings will be held quarterly in Sacramento on the fourth Thursday of January, April, July, and October.
-The CCHAB Network may hold meetings in other locations at their discretion, to help facilitate broader regional participation.
+Provide an annual update to the Co-Chairs which includes (1) a summary of the previous year’s activities, (2) listing of the members of the subcommittee, (3) the plans and direction of the subcommittee relative to its stated goals.

-Agendas will be posted on the CCHAB Network website at least one week before the next meeting.
+Meeting dates, locations and agendas will be decided on by co-chairs and distributed via lyris list-serve and posted on the CCHAB Network webpage.
 A standing item will be included in the agenda to identify or suggest agenda items for future meetings.
-This list will be the basis for the draft agenda.
-The draft agenda will be posted on the CCHAB Network website at least two weeks before the next CCHAB Network meeting. any member requesting to addor revise an agenda topic may do so by sending an email to the Co-Chairs up to one week before the next CCHAB Network meeting.
-Final agenda content, order of presentations, and speakers or presenters will be determined by theCo-Chairs.
-The final agenda will be posted on the CCHAB Network website one week before the next CCHAB Network meeting.
+In addition, any member requesting to add/or revise an agenda topic may do so by sending an email to the Co-Chairs at least two weeks before the next CCHAB Network meeting.
+Final agenda content, order of presentations, and speakers or presenters will be determined by the Co-Chairs.
+The final agenda will be posted on the CCHAB Network website at least one week before the next CCHAB Network meeting.

 Meeting Procedures

 One of the Co-Chairs will facilitate the meeting according to the agenda, including presentations, discussions, and decision-making.
-Meeting notes will be transcribed by State Water Resources Control Board support staff and distributed to CCHAB Network members in draft form, within one month after a scheduled meeting. comments, or edits to draft notes, should be submitted to State Water Board staff no later than two weeks before the next CCHAB Network meeting.
+Meeting notes will be transcribed by State Water Resources Control Board support staff and distributed to Co-Chairs for initial review.
+Any comments, or edits to meeting notes, should be submitted to State Water Board staff and Co-Chairs prior to or at the following CCHAB Network meeting.
+Any updated version of the meeting notes will be posted to the CCHAB network page.

-State Water Board staff will distribute finalized draft meeting notes a week later.
-Meeting notes will be finalized at the next CCHAB Network meeting by vote of the membership.
-Action items identified at the CCHAB Network meeting will be distributed to the CCHAB Network members within one week of the previous CCHAB Network meeting.
-Pertinent products i.e. final meeting notes, agendas, and presentations will be promptly posted on the CCHAB Network website by State Water Resources Control Board support staff.
+Pertinent products, such as meeting notes, agendas, and presentations (for which presenter approval for posting is obtained) will be posted on the CCHAB Network website by State Water Resources Control Board support staff.

 CCHAB Network members are encouraged to attend meetings in person, but if that is not possible, then attendance by web conference is available.
-In cases where members are unavailable, alternates are welcome to maintain full representation by all member organizations and agencies at meetings.

 CCHAB Network members are encouraged to communicate regularly on subjects of interest or work assignments that might arise and reach out to CCHAB Network members and colleagues in other organizations, local agencies and authorities, potential affected parties, and possible partners.

-All communications of the CCHAB Network with the Monitoring Council will be directed bythe Co-Chairs.
+All communications of the CCHAB Network with the Monitoring Council will be directed by the Co-Chairs.

 With respect to discussing the activities of the CCHAB Network in other forums, only Co-Chairs may formally represent the CCHAB Network, unless decided otherwise by the Network.

 However, any member may report on activities in a factual manner.
-Representation ofthe CCHAB Network and contact with the media should remain the purview of the Co-Chairs.
+Representation of the CCHAB Network and contact with the media should remain the purview of the Co-Chairs.

 Co-Chair contact information will be maintained on the CCHAB website during the Co-Chair tenure.

 The CCHAB Network and each subcommittee will seek consensus on all issues and recommendations.
 Members of the CCHAB Network intend that meetings foster new ideas, open dialogue, and constructive debate.
-When consensus is not reached, CCHABNetwork members may vote on issues and recommendations.
+When consensus is not reached, CCHAB Network members may vote on issues and recommendations.
 Each member organization/division/region will retain one vote.
 CCHAB Network members should recuse themselves from "voting" or deliberating on issues for which they may have a perceived or actual conflict of interest.